moveit/moveit2_tutorials/doc/tutorials/getting_started/getting_started.rst

 Next Step
 ^^^^^^^^^
 Nice job!
-Next we will :doc:`Visualize a robot with the interactive motion planning plugin for RViz </doc/tutorials/quickstart_in_rviz/quickstart_in_rviz_tutorial>`
+Next, we will :doc:`Visualize a robot with the interactive motion planning plugin for RViz </doc/tutorials/quickstart_in_rviz/quickstart_in_rviz_tutorial>`